 How I Work

 My qualifications are a Bachelor's degree in Psychology and a Master's Degree in Person-Centred Psychotherapy and Counselling.
-My Psychotherapy training was a 4 year degree, including my own attendance in therapy for 4 years, a research project and work with clients throughout.
+My Psychotherapy training was a 4 year degree, including my own attendance in therapy for 5 years, a research project and work with clients throughout.
 I am also UKCP Registered and work to their ethical code of practice.
 I have held my own private practice since 2015.
-I currently am completing a Diploma in Supervision at CCPE in London.
+Since 2019 I have been working as an individual and group supervisor for other therapists.

 Training, qualifications & experience